ciscoheat/eslint-plugin-dci-lint/README.md

 ## Running

-In the project directory, you can run ESLint with `npx eslint .` but the recommended way is to use it with a code editor, for example [VS Code](https://code.visualstudio.com/).
+In the project directory, you can run ESLint with `npx eslint .` but while coding it's best to use it with a code editor, for example [VS Code](https://code.visualstudio.com/).
 This [extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) gives you linting as you type (or search for ESLint in the extensions panel).

 ## Supported Rules